htaunay/noise/README.md

 Multiplier that determines how quickly the frequency increases for each successive octave.

+The initial ratio starts at 1.0 for the first layer, add is multiplied by the **lacunarity** on each extra octave.

 #### Persistence

 Determines how much influence should each successive octave have, quantitatively over the previous one.

-Influence starts at 1.0 for the first layer, add is multiplied by the persistence on each extra octave.
+Influence starts at 1.0 for the first layer, add is multiplied by the **persistence** on each extra octave.

 #### Offsets

 Horizontal and vertical ratios for which the sample generation will be shifted.

-The amount is based of the textures size, e.g. an offset of 1.0 means that a given axis will start exactly after the last pixel of the original sample.
+The amount is based of the textures size, e.g. an offset of 1.0 means that a given axis will start exactly after the last pixel of sample generated with the default value of 0.

 The x-axis shifts to the right, while the y-axis shifts downward.